ADVOCACY FOR SURVIVORS OF HUMAN TRAFFICKING

 CLS' Human Trafficking Advocacy Project

 Civil legal services can make an enormous difference in legal and life outcomes for human trafficking survivors.
-Survivors may been help with restraining orders, child custody, or divorces.
+Survivors may need help with restraining orders, child custody, or divorces.
 They may need access to government benefits if they cannot work because of physical or emotional trauma, or help overcoming barriers to housing, employment, or obtaining legal residency status in the United States.
 And legal services can help them vindicate their rights as victims and witnesses in the criminal justice system.

 To help, CLS has hired a human trafficking fellow -- a lawyer who will provide civil legal help to survivors and who will also statewide fight to end human trafficking.
 To learn more about our human trafficking work, contact our human trafficking advocacy fellow, Wesleigh Anderson.